Skip to content

 Next would be to link the user within ServiceBox with the corresponding User/Employee in QuickBooks Online.

-In QuickBooks they usually have an item number and a description in separate columns.
-However, in service box we can bind those so you can have item number -(divider) description.
-Since, -(dash) is a special character in QuickBooks, what you would do here is put a space - space.
-So now if we move an item from QuickBooks to service box it will put that dash or divider in and vice versa.
+• To import items from QuickBooks, first, it is best to set up a delimiter to put between an item code and description.
+In QuickBooks, they usually have an item number and a description in separate columns.
+However, in ServiceBox, we can bind those so you can have item number -(divider) description.
+Since -(dash) is a special character in QuickBooks, what you would do here is put a space - space.
+So now if we move an item from QuickBooks to ServiceBox, it will put that dash or divider in and vice versa.

 Need Help?